zzdtravel

 Kaloko-Honokohau National Historical Park

-Kaloko-Honokohau National Historical Park-September 2024
+Kaloko-Honokohau National Historical Park-November 2024

 Just north of Honokohau Harbor, on the ocean side of Hwy 19, this 1160-acre national park may be the Kona Coast's most underappreciated ancient Hawaiian site.
 Hidden among lava fields lies evidence of the innovations that allowed Hawaiians to thrive in this hostile landscape: fish traps, lava planters used to grow taro and other staples, plus the ahupuaʻa (land division) between Kaloko and Honokohau that gives the park its name.
 There are also heiau (temples), burial caves and petroglyphs.